Supply Chain & Manufacturing

 By Mazen Zahlan, Nishank Kanungo, and Jen Cicchetti

-March 28, 2023 | Article | 5-minute read
+March 27, 2023 | Article | 5-minute read

 Digitally transforming your supply chain for resilience

-Companies doing digital transformation right
+Companies that succeed in digital transformation

 • Invest in data standardization capabilities that enhance the value of other initiatives.
 Investment in data alone may not be glamorous or the biggest value driver, but technology is only as good as the data it’s using.